samWighton/rateless_iblt/README.md

 As described by the birthday paradox, the probability of a hash collision is 50% when the number of items in the set is equal to the square root of the possible outcomes.
 We are using 64-bit hashes, so we should be expecting hash collisions when we are around 4 billion items.

+For sets that approach 4 billion items/symbols will require a larger hash.

 ## General challenges for very large sets